 The Dark Pattern Detection Project (Dapde) is an interdisciplinary team of computer scientists and legal scholars who are researching the phenomenon of dark patterns.
 The project aims to make dark patterns technically visible to users and to show legal regulation possibilities.

-Professor Michael Gertz heads the Database Systems Group at the Institute for Computer Science at the University of Heidelberg.
+Professor Michael Gertz heads the Data Science Group at the Institute for Computer Science at the University of Heidelberg.
 The research focus of his strongly interdisciplinary group is on methods and applications in the fields of text analysis, data mining, machine learning and analysis of complex networks.

 MoreProfessor Mario Martini holds the Chair of Public Administrative, Administrative Law and European Law at the University of Speyer and heads the program area "Transformation of the state in the digial age".
 His research focuses in particular on internet, data protection, media, and telecommunications law, the connection between law and economics, and the topics Open Government and AI.